EASA FTL 8 vs 10 Hour Duty Periods Explained

 def calculate_fdp_ceiling(profile: DutyProfile) -> int:

-# Base ceiling defaults to 10 hours for standard daytime operations
+# Base ceiling defaults to the 10-hour planning limit for standard daytime ops.

 ceiling = 10